-6. Investment Windows
+Investment Windows 6.

-- (a) The debt and equity instruments referred to in Article 10(2)(a) shall be provided under an Infrastructure and Innovation Window, which will consist of a Debt Subwindow and an Equity-Type Sub-window.
-Allocation of operations to one of the two Sub-windows shall be based on the EIB's system of loan grading and the EIB's standard risk assessment and subject to guidance provided by the Steering Board. - (b) Infrastructure and Innovation Window Debt Sub-window - For debt-type operations, the EIB shall carry out its standard risk assessment, involving the computation of the probability of default and the recovery rate.
-Based on these parameters, the EIB shall quantify the risk for each operation.
-Such computation shall be performed without taking into account the EU guarantee, to reflect the overall risk of the transaction.
+- (a) The debt and equity instruments referred to in Article 10(2)(a) will be provided under an Infrastructure and Innovation Window (IIW), which will consist of a Debt Sub-window and an Equity Type Sub-window.
+Allocation of operations21 to one of the two Sub-windows will be based on EIB's system of Loan Grading and EIB's standard risk assessment and subject to guidance provided by the Steering Board. - (b) Infrastructure and Innovation Window Debt Sub-window - For debt type operations, the EIB will carry out its standard risk assessment, involving the computation of the Probability of Default and Recovery Rate.
+Based on these parameters, EIB will quantify the risk for each operation.
+Such computation shall be performed without taking into account the EU Guarantee, to reflect the overall risk of the transaction.